MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy/deploy-update-rollups.md

 2. Verify that binaries were reverted successfully.
 To do this, go to the VMM installation directory, and verify that there is no binary that has the build version of the update rollup that you uninstalled.

-**Note**:  When you uninstall the Server and Console updates from the VMM Server, the order of uninstallation is not important.
+**Note**:  When you uninstall the server and console updates from the VMM server, the order of uninstallation is not important.

 ### Restore a database backup in VMM
 **Note**:  You can create a database backup at any time.
 But the database should be restored only if you uninstalled the latest update rollup on the server.
 If you uninstalled an older update rollup, you do not have to restore the VMM database.